They may be old-fashioned, but who can resist Jam Drops? No wonder they still live on in supermarkets and suburban bakeries today.

 Jam Drops (the way you like them)

-It’s always tempting to take the easy road, but making your own own jam drops is worth the effort.
+It’s always tempting to take the easy road and buy some of your favourite biscuits.
+But making your own own jam drops is worth the effort.

 First, they’ll ALWAYS taste even better than any store-bought version.